Place-Based Systems Change for Regeneration and Well-Being

 • Housing is available and affordable in mixed-income, mixed-use communities.

-• Work: local businesses, government, and organizations provide livelihoods and meaningful work for people where they live.
+• Local Business and Work: local businesses provide meaningful work and shopping for people where they live.

 • Transportation: active, community-oriented, and pollution-free modes are easily accessed and safe.